Understanding Students with Dyslexia

 - This course is also available in a 3-credit format

 This course will help you:

-- Understand the causes of learning challenges for individuals with these specific learning disabilities (SLD)
+- Understand the neurological origins of learning challenges for individuals with dyslexia

-- Gain awareness of other co-existing learning and social-emotional challenges
+- Gain awareness of common co-occurring, or comorbid, learning challenges among students with dyslexia

 - Learn general best-practice instructional strategies to support students

-- Build an understanding of the state and federal statutes that are in place to support students with learning disabilities
+- Build an understanding of the state and federal statutes that are in place to support students with dyslexia

 - Consider alternative perspectives of learning disabilities

 The course is divided into six, self-paced modules:

-- Module 1: Defining dyslexia, dyscalculia, and dysgraphia
+- Module 1: Defining dyslexia and other related learning disabilities

 - Module 2: Neurological origins and manifestations

 - Module 3: Comorbidity and other challenges

-- Module 4: Overview of best classroom practices
+- Module 4: Overview of general best classroom practices

 - Module 5: Special education laws